JellyRollJunior/leet-code-journal/README.md

 * Reorder List
     * I figured out the algorithm but I couldnt code it out.
 MUST REDO

+Matrix
+* Setting Matrix Zeroes
+    * O(MN) & O(M + N) are quite simple to figure out.
+    * O(1) space is a bit tricky but very smart.
+Think outside the box!
+    * Good question to redo just to remember what kind of space saving methods are possible (but not high priority)
+    * DO NOT READ SPOILER: use the original matrix and data storage

 String
 * Longest Substring Without Repeating Characters
     * Important: Code this out using the data structure so you get the right answer first